Bernstein-Kouchnirenko-Khovanskii with a symmetry: Connectivity and singularities of symmetric curves: the proofs

 By Proposition \ref{psame}, we now see that every proper component is contained in a shifted torus of the form $m'=c_i$.
 Thus a shifted torus $m'=c$ for generic $c\ne c_i$, intersects the symmetric curve only at its diagonal points.

 In particular, the number of solutions $\sharp_1$ of the system $f(x)=f(I(x))=m'(x)-c=0$ for generic $c$ equals the number of solutions $\sharp_2$ of the system $f(x)=m(x)^d-1=m'(x)-c=0$.

-The numbers $\sharp_1$ and $\sharp_2$ are computed in Remark \ref{remsymnondegmv} and can be compared by Lemma \ref{lmvcompare}: define the linear map $\Phi:M\to\R^2$ by sending the monomials $u,v$ and $m'$ to $(1,1/d), (1,-1/d)$ and $(0,0)$ respectively, and apply Lemma \ref{lmvcompare} to the convex hull $P$ of the image of $A$ (note that, by the definition of the denominator $d$, the polygon $P$ is lattice if $A$ is shifted to contain 0).
+The numbers $\sharp_1$ and $\sharp_2$ are computed in Remark \ref{remsymnondegmv} and can be compared by Lemma \ref{lmvcompare}: define the linear map $\Phi:M\to\R^2$ by sending the monomials $u,v$ and $m'$ to $(1,1/d), (1,-1/d)$ and $(0,0)$ respectively, and apply Lemma \ref{lmvcompare} to the convex hull $P$ of the image of $A$ (note that, by the definition of the denominator $d$, the polygon $P$ is a lattice polygon as soon as $A$ is shifted to contain 0).
 We shall see that unless $P$ is one of the exceptions in Lemma \ref{lmvcompare}.

 Since we know that $\sharp_1=\sharp_2$, we conclude that $P$ is one of the exceptions in Lemma \ref{lmvcompare}.
-This implies that $A$ is of the exceptional type $E,D,C_1,I_1$ or $I_2$. $\square$
+This implies that $A$ is of the exceptional type $E,D,C_1,I_1$ or $I_2$.